 Anyone who has ever served in the military knows how complicated military pay and benefits can be.
-The servicemember’s base pay is only part of the story, with servicemembers also earning a variety of nontaxable pay and benefits such as BAS, BAH, incentive pays, tax free combat zone pay, and more.
-In addition, many servicemembers may have more complicated returns because they (or their spouses) may have to file more than one state return, based on their state of residency, or because they have moved at some point in the previous tax year.
+The servicemember’s base pay is only part of the story, with servicemembers also earning a variety of nontaxable pay and benefits such as BAS, BAH, incentive pays, and other non-taxable compensation.
+Earning tax free combat zone pay can also impact both your state and federal tax return.

 When you add all this up, it can make for one fairly complicated tax return!

 I’m happy to see TurboTax took notice of the complexities many of our servicemembers face, and also created a solution.
-Let’s take a look at TurboTax Military Edition’s features:
+Let’s take a look at TurboTax features and the details of their Military Discount.

-TurboTax Military Edition was created specifically for military members and covers common topics that affect military members’ tax returns.
-The program works by guiding the military member through a series of questions designed to maximize your return.
-The questions will cover many issues military members may not know could affect their tax returns, such as state of residency, filing in multiple states, combat pay questions, tax free benefits such as BAH and BAS, and deductions for uniforms, permanent change of station moves, dependents, and special tax provisions for earned income tax credits.
+Completing your tax return and filing your taxes with TurboTax is easy.
+The software guides you through a series of questions designed to maximize your return.
+The questions will cover many issues military members may not know could affect their tax returns, such as state of residency, filing tax returns in multiple states, combat pay questions, tax free benefits such as BAH and BAS, deductions for uniforms, expenses related to permanent change of station moves, dependents, special tax provisions for earned income tax credits, and much more.

 Here are some Military Tax Filing Tips from TurboTax: